 - The eggs are retrieved from the patient using a transvaginal technique called transvaginal oocyte retrieval, involving an ultrasound-guided needle piercing the vaginal wall to reach the ovaries.

 - Through this needle, follicles can be aspirated, and the follicular fluid is passed to an embryologist to identify ova.

 - The retrieval procedure usually takes between 20 to 40 minutes, depending on the number of mature follicles, and is usually done under sedation or general anaesthesia.

 - In the laboratory, the identified eggs are stripped of surrounding cells and prepared for fertilisation

-- An oocyte selection may be performed prior to fertilisation to select eggs with optimal chances of successful pregnancy.
+- An oocyte selection may be performed prior to fertilisation to select eggs with optimal chances of a successful pregnancy.